lucianobritodev/GitHub-Desktop-For-Linux-Installer/README.md

 ## Install

 Clone the project and download it to your local machine.
-Unzip and run the .sh file with a doble click, or after download, open the terminal on directory where to be the files and run:
+Unzip and run the **github-desktop-installer.sh** file with a doble click, or after download, open the terminal on directory where to be the files and run:

 ```
 ./github-desktop-installer.sh